Home of Thoroughbred Baseball Travel Teams Sports Club

-High School student-athletes really need to focus on their grades for a variety of reasons.
+High School student-athletes really need to focus on their grades for a variety of reasons, including for college recruiting.
 Only 1% of college athletes play professionally.
 That means the other 99% of college athletes have to go out in the workforce.
 It is important that you make good grades in High School so you can get accepted into a respected university and ultimately help yourself get a good job.

 Coaches are looking for every way to turn a scholarship into multiple athletes.
 The best coaches can recruit academically accomplished players and split 8 full scholarships into 15 players.
 Here at Thoroughbred Baseball and Softball Academy we believe that Academics are a huge piece in the recruiting process, and we believe you need to be able to impress coaches on the field and in the classroom.